Greece–United States relations: Mutual membership to international organizations

-Greece is officially represented in the United States through its embassy in Washington, D.C. and consulate generals in the cities of Atlanta, Boston, Chicago, Los Angeles, New Orleans, New York City, Houston, Tampa, and San Francisco.
-The United States has an embassy in Athens and a consulate general in Thessaloniki.

 Both Greece and the United States share membership in various international organizations with most important being the United Nations, NATO, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organisation for Economic Co-operation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Additionally Greece has been a permanent observer to the Organization of American States.